Yordan Alvarez Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the seventh-ranked team ERA across all MLB pitching staffs (3.79).
+- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.91).

-- The Blue Jays rank 24th in baseball in home runs surrendered (78 total, 1.3 per game).
+- Blue Jays pitchers combine to give up the third-most home runs in baseball (82 total, 1.3 per game).

+- Gausman (4-3) gets the starting nod for the Blue Jays in his 13th start of the season.
+He has a 2.76 ERA in 75 2/3 innings pitched, with 100 strikeouts.

-- In his most recent appearance on Wednesday against the Milwaukee Brewers, the righty tossed four innings, allowing two earned runs while surrendering three hits.
+- His last appearance was on Thursday against the Milwaukee Brewers, when the righty threw 6 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.